stracquadaniolab/stracquadaniolab.github.io/people.md

 a fellowship and you want to join the lab, please send an email to Giovanni Stracquadanio attaching the following documents:

-*  Cover letter, addressing how you fit into the lab and one or more area you would like to work among:
-      -  Synthetic biology informatics, graph/network clustering and analysis, big data analysis, applied optimization.
+*  Cover letter, addressing how you fit with the strategic research areas of the lab, such as: synthetic biology, next generation sequencing, GWAS, graph clustering and analysis, big data analysis, applied optimization.
 *  Curriculum vitae

 ##### Funding opportunities